Baby Found in Oregon Woods Had Meth in His System, Injuries: Officials

 “This is one of the most blatant violations of a release agreement I’ve seen,” Adler said of the case.

-United States and lived in a vehicle near Bend.
-The mother walked away
+Blouin and the child’s 18-year-old mother allegedly drove across the United States and lived in a vehicle near Bend.
+The mother walked away at one point before Blouin apparently went to go look for her, KOMO reported.

 During the search, he set down the child and left him there, officers said.